sematext/docs/docs/guide/monitoring-guide.md

 - Connected Applications - Connecting a logs app to a monitoring app will pre-select that logs app when you decide to correlate metrics from the connected monitoring app, and thus save you time.
 When you receive an alert notification for an app, the alert notification will automatically include information (e.g. charts) from connected apps, and thus provide more information and context for you.
 You can connect any two apps you have access to, regardless of their type.
 A single app can be connected to any number of other apps.

-- Monitor Installation - You need to install Sematext agent so metrics or logs data can be forwarded to our logs, app & infrastructure monitoring SaaS service.
-Please refer to this guide for your particular tech to learn about client configuration setup how to install required packages.
+- Monitor Installation - You will need to install Sematext agent so metrics or logs data can be forwarded to our logs, app & infrastructure monitoring SaaS service.
+Please refer to [Integrations](https://sematext.com/docs/integration/) documentation pages for particular tech you wish to monitor, and learn more about how to monitor various programming languages, operating systems, containers (Docker, Kubernetes, Mesos), Cloud IaaS / PaaS services, iOS, Android, AWS EC2, AWS s3, and logging management service and log shippers available.
+There you will find detailed information on how to install and configure different agents required to start sending your logs and metrics data to Sematext Cloud.

 ### Report Settings

-- Report Actions - Your customized monitoring report can be better described using meta name and description, and assign unique URL Alias to identify that report.
+- Report Actions - Your customized monitoring report can be better described using meta name and description, and you can assign unique URL Alias to identify that report.

 - Legends Position and Extended Charts features - Except in app default overview mode, each report can have legends (each metric name) arranged below, to the left or can be hidden for better chart interaction.
 Extended charts are also displayed below and provide comparative view into longer time span relative to the time frame displayed in the main chart above.
 Just like report legends, extended view can be hidden and only the chart with x and y values displayed.

 ## Components

-Using custom components your whole devops team can add monitoring metrics time series, events count time series, events, markdown notes, and create custom reports with rich data visualization and analytics capabilities.
+Using custom components your whole devops team can add monitoring metrics time series, events count time series, events, markdown notes, and create custom reports with rich data visualizations and chart tools to analyze your data.

 There are both APM & Logging common as well as logs or monitoring specific components, and they will be contextually available depending on whether it is monitoring or logs app.
 Each component can be also added to custom dashboards defined by the system administrator or other devops and data analytics professionals.